nishtwowhoo/BitTyme/README.md

 ## 1. Project Overview

 ### 🎯 The Problem
-If you ask any university student how they’re doing, the answer is almost always the same: *"I’m fine, just busy."*

-Between lectures, part-time jobs, group projects, club commitments, and the endless list of everyday errands, students are constantly juggling a million tiny details.
-But we rarely burn out because of one giant exam or a single bad day.
-Instead, it is a slow, quiet, layered pile up of stress.
-Because we cannot see how much energy we are actually burning, we keep saying yes to new commitments, pushing back rest, and running on absolute empty until we suddenly crash.
+#### Problem Context & Root Causes
+For university students, academic burnout is rarely triggered by a single massive event, such as a final exam.
+Instead, it is the cumulative result of a silent, multi-dimensional pile up of daily stressors [3].
+Students constantly juggle lectures, part-time employment, group projects, student club commitments, and basic household errands [3].
+Because cognitive and physical stress accumulation is invisible, students struggle to gauge their active limits.
+They continuously accept new responsibilities, sacrifice sleep, and run on empty until sudden exhaustion hits [3].

+#### The Target Stakeholders
+Our primary users are highly active university students who balance complex, non-academic responsibilities alongside their degree programs [3].
+This includes working student-professionals, student organization leaders, and final-year students managing intensive research projects.

+#### Why Existing Market Solutions Fail
-The tools we rely on to stay organized actually make this worse.
-Popular apps like **Google Calendar, Notion, and Todoist** are focused purely on time or lists of tasks.
-They treat one hour of folding laundry exactly the same as one hour of a stressful, intense exam.
-They do not understand that our mental and physical energy have real, human limits.
-Just because our calendar says we have a free hour does not mean we have the cognitive capacity to match, and these apps let us blindly overbook ourselves right into burnout.
+Industry standard tools like **Google Calendar, Notion, and Todoist** are fundamentally time-centric or task-centric.
+They treat a calendar hour of passive laundry exactly the same as a calendar hour of a high stakes examination.
+These applications operate under the assumption of infinite human capacity, encouraging users to pack schedules with back-to-back blocks.
+They fail to account for real cognitive and emotional bandwidth limits, allowing users to overbook themselves continuously until burnout occurs.

+---

 ### 🥁 Our Solution: BitTyme
-We built **BitTyme**, a personal workload manager that acts as an active capacity shield for students.

-Inspired by musical tempos and computer bits, BitTyme shifts the focus from managing time to managing **human energy**.
-Instead of letting you pack your calendar with endless blocks until you crash, BitTyme models your daily bandwidth as a personal rhythm.
-It maps out your actual energy levels across five key categories: **Mental, Physical, Social, Errands, and Time**.

-When your daily rhythm gets out of sync, BitTyme helps you adjust your tempo and protect your peace before you hit a wall.

-#### ✨ Key Features

-1. **The Tempo Dashboard**
-Instead of just counting hours, this screen visualizes your energy across five distinct categories: Mental, Physical, Social, Time, and Errands.
-Designed like a set of sleek audio style meters, it shows you exactly which area of your life is filling up.
-When your Mental or Time gauges hit critical levels, visual indicators alert you instantly before you burn out.

-2. **The Tempo Balancer**
-When any of your energy gauges pass eighty five percent, the smart rebalancing system actively steps in.
-It scans your schedule to find low priority items, such as optional social events or non urgent chores.
-It then offers a simple one tap option to push those tasks back to a lighter week, instantly lowering your active stress.

-3. **Beat Breaks**
-To protect your mental well being, the app actively schedules mandatory rest blocks when you are running on empty.
-During these protected downtime periods, the application physically locks you out from scheduling academic or work tasks.
-It then guides you toward specific recovery options, like going for a walk if your physical capacity is high but your mental battery is completely drained.
+**BitTyme** is a holistic personal workload manager and active capacity shield designed to prevent student burnout [4].
+Inspired by musical tempos and computer bits, BitTyme transitions student productivity from managing static time blocks to actively preserving human energy.

+The application maps out a student's live energy levels across five distinct resource buckets [3, 4]:
+1. **Mental**: Cognitive exhaustion from study or exam preparation.
+2. **Physical**: Physical fatigue from workouts, chores, or shifts.
+3. **Social**: The battery required for networking, team meetings, and events.
+4. **Errands**: General daily logistics and life administration.
+5. **Time**: Actual hourly availability.

+By tracking active capacity rather than just calendar hours, BitTyme helps students adjust their daily tempo and establish a sustainable lifestyle rhythm.

 ---

+### ✨ Key Features

+#### 1. The Tempo Dashboard
+Instead of presenting a traditional static calendar, this interface visualizes student bandwidth across the five core resource buckets.
+Designed as a set of fluid, audio-player style gauges, the dashboard provides a clear sanity check of personal capacity.
+When any resource gauge enters critical thresholds, the interface changes states to warn the user before severe burnout occurs [4].

+#### 2. The Tempo Balancer
+When any energy gauge passes eighty five percent capacity, the rebalancing engine intervenes [4].
+The system scans the database to isolate low-priority items, such as optional social engagements or non-urgent chores [4].
+It then generates a single-tap option to defer those specific tasks to lighter weeks, lowering active stress and protecting user bandwidth [4].

+#### 3. Beat Breaks
+To safeguard mental health, the system automates mandatory recovery blocks when the user enters high burnout risk zones [4].
+During these protected downtime windows, the application prevents the user from scheduling new academic or vocational tasks.
+The system then guides the student toward tailored recovery suggestions, such as matching a low physical fatigue score with a recommendation for an outdoor walk [4].

 ## 2. Ideation & Process